“This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.”

 - Drizzle into champagne or use in your favorite cocktail.

-- Heat it in a pan and cook it down a bit to use as a syrup over ice cream or swirled into cheesecakes or other baked goods.
+- Make a cherry coulis or cherry compote to use as a syrup over ice cream or swirled into cheesecakes or other baked goods.

 Cherries have bright and vibrant color that can stain EVERYTHING!
 Fresh or frozen, these gorgeous fruits know how to leave their mark.
 So how do you get cherry juice stains out?
-OxiClean can take care of it!
-I just love the stuff and it has not failed me yet when it comes to treating stains from all the purees and life in our house.
-You need this stuff in your life!
+OxiClean or Miss Mouth's Messy Eater stain remover can take care of it!
+I just love them both stuff and neither has failed me when it comes to treating stains from all the purees and life in our house.

 📖 Recipe